Living

 -

-talking to a friend and realizing that there’s likely a finite amount of time left before we can no longer have this kind of conversation with each other.
+Talking to a friend and realizing that there’s likely a finite amount of time left before we can no longer have this kind of conversation with each other.

 -

-got an email from the local library asking me to return the book i’d borrowed. it was an okay book; i just like being part of a library. don’t get me wrong - blossoms in bangalore is good and champaca is beautiful (these are not the same thing; going to champaca is the gold standard of performative reading but you do need that sometimes) but bookstores in general cannot compare with a real, proper, massive, organized, stone-building-with-computers-on-every-floor library.
+Got an email from the local library asking me to return the book I’d borrowed.
+It was an okay book; I just like being part of a library.
+Don’t get me wrong, Blossoms in Bangalore is good and Champaca is beautiful (these are not the same thing; going to Champaca is the gold standard of performative reading, but you do need that sometimes), but bookstores in general cannot compare with a real, proper, massive, organized, stone-building-with-computers-on-every-floor library.

 -

-don’t really feel like going out today. will probably stay in and just do some fall cleaning (is that a thing?).
+Don’t really feel like going out today.
+Will probably stay in and just do some fall cleaning (is that a thing?).